-As Mr. Khudoiani has missed both filing deadlines ordered by the AHO, he is to also provide today, along with his submissions, an explanation as to why he has twice ignored the AHO's Procedural Directions.

-The AHO will then rule on the admissibility of Mr. Khudoiani's written submissions.

-The ITIA is also invited to make submissions on the admissibility of Mr. Khudoiani's submissions by tomorrow, Friday 24 November 2023, 12:00 UK time

-- 33. No submissions were filed by Mr. Khudoiani on 24 November 2023 and his Counsel did not communicate with the Case Secretariat to provide any explanation for his lack of engagement in the process as requested. - 34.
-Further to receipt of correspondence from the ITIA by way of the Cases Secretariat in which they indicated their willingness to accept late submissions from Mr. Khudoiani, on Monday 27 November 2023 the AHO communicated to the Parties and indicated inter alia that

-No written submissions were filed by Mr. Khudoiani last Thursday 23 November 2023, as anticipated.

-The ITIA is agreeable to the filing of written submissions by Mr. Khudoiani at his late hour notwithstanding the fact that 3 filing deadlines have now lapsed.

-Exceptionally, the AHO is therefore willing to grant Mr. Kudhoiani or his Counsel one final extension to file written submissions.
-They are expected no later this Friday 01 December 2023 at 12:00 UK time.
-An explanation as to why the AHO's directions and PO1 have not been followed is expected along with any submissions. (...)

-- 35. The ITIA thereafter sent the Cases Secretariat a correspondence asking Mr. Khudoiani to confirm if he intended to attend the hearing and if he required an interpreter. - 36.
-No written submissions were filed by Mr. Khudoiani and no correspondence from his Counsel was received by the Case Secretariat by 01 December at 12:00 UK time.
-Mr. Khudoiani also failed to respond to the ITIA's questions regarding his attendance at the hearing and his need for an interpreter. - 37.
-On 01 December 2023 the ITIA circulated a draft hearing timetable and again requested that Mr. Khudoiani confirm if he intended to attend the hearing and if so, for which language he required an interpreter.
-Mr. Khudoiani did not respond to the ITIA's requests.
+As has missed both filing deadlines ordered by the AHO, he is to also provide today, along with his submissions, an explanation as to why he has twice ignored the AHO's Procedural Directions.
+The AHO will then rule on the admissibility of written submissions.
+The ITIA is also invited to make submissions on the admissibility of submissions by tomorrow, Friday 24 November 2023, 12:00 UK time 33.
+No submissions were filed by on 24 November 2023 and his Counsel did not communicate with the Case Secretariat to provide any explanation for his lack of engagement in the process as requested.
+34. Further to receipt of correspondence from the ITIA by way of the Cases Secretariat in which they indicated their willingness to accept late submissions from on Monday 27 November 2023 the AHO communicated to the Parties and indicated inter alia that No written submissions were filed by least Thursday 23 November 2023, as anticipated.
+The ITIA is agreeable to the filing of written submissions by hour notwithstanding the fact that 3 filing deadlines have now lapsed.
+Exceptionally, the AHO is therefore willing to grant Mr. or his Counsel one final extension to file written submissions.
+They are expected no later this Friday 01 December 2023 at 12:00 UK time .
+An explanation as to why the AHO's directions and PO1 have not been followed is expected along with any submissions. () 35.
+The ITIA thereafter sent the Cases Secretariat a correspondence asking confirm if he intended to attend the hearing and if he required an interpreter.
+36. No written submissions were filed by and no correspondence from his Counsel was received by the Case Secretariat by 01 December at 12:00 UK time. also failed to respond to the ITIA's questions regarding his attendance at the hearing and his need for an interpreter.
+37. On 01 December 2023 the ITIA circulated a draft hearing timetable and again requested that confirm if he intended to attend the hearing and if so, for which language he required an interpreter.